madkins23/lsp-tester/README.md

 The message direction is configured so that the `client`, when present, is on the left and the `server`, when present, is on the right.
+If either the client or the server is absent any messages will replace the missing entity with `tester`, representing `lsp-tester` itself.

 In the examples below the use of `logFormat=<format>` always imply the same behavior for log files by using `fileFormat=<format>`.